 The team are providing a workshop as part of Brighouse Arts Festival, come along to the Salvation Army building Brighouse from 14:00

-Saturday 5th April, saw the Village team in concert again, this time we were back with our friends at Horbury Methodist Church.
+Saturday 5th April, saw the can you order accutane online in concert again, this time we were back with our friends at Horbury Methodist Church.
 We performed a full repertoire of 14 songs including 2 new songs which had their first public performance.

 The team were well received as usual, and we thank everyone who made it possible.